Quantum spins and hybridization in artificially-constructed chains of magnetic adatoms on a superconductor: Results

-We suggest that the $\beta$-derived band extends from the center to the edge of the superconducting gap (solid and dashed blue lines in sketch of Fig.\,\ref{Fig:figure4}j for electron-like and hole-like bands, respectively).
-This assignment is based on tracking the uppermost and lowermost hybrid states of $\beta$-character in the \didv maps (see SM \cite{SM}).
-The determination of the width of the $\alpha$-derived band demands tracking the complete evolution of its parent states with increasing chain length.
-The presence of $\alpha$-derived states close to the Fermi level at intermediate chain lengths requires the $\alpha$-derived band to cross the Fermi level, with the upper van Hove singularity at $\sim\SI{1.7}{\milli\volt}$ for the electron-like band.
-The identification of the lower band limit is less unequivocal.
-As we observe only three possible van Hove singularities (at fixed bias polarity), the $\alpha$-derived band may either lie symmetrically about the Fermi level with band edges at $\sim\pm \SI{1.7}{\milli\volt}$ or reach down to the upper van Hove singularity of the $\beta$-derived band (red line in Fig.\,\ref{Fig:figure4}j).
-The latter scenario is more natural in view of the large observed splitting of the $\alpha$ states in the trimer (cf. Fig.\,\ref{Fig:figure3}f).
-(To show the $\alpha$-like character of the bands, we present several \didv maps in SM \cite{SM}.)
+The van Hove singularities allow one to extract information on the bandwidths.
+Each resonance of the monomer contributes an electron-like and a hole-like band of the chain.
+We suggest that the $\beta$-derived bands extend from the edge of the superconducting gap approximately halfway to the center (solid and dashed blue lines in the sketch of Fig.\,\ref{Fig:figure4}j for electron-like and hole-like bands, respectively).
+This assignment is based on following the uppermost and lowermost hybrid states of $\beta$-character in the \didv maps (see Supplementary Note 8 and Supplementary Figs.\,8-9).
+We find that the electron-like band appears at negative energies, as the $\beta$-derived states do not undergo a phase transition with increasing chain length.

+Determining the width of the $\alpha$-derived band requires tracking of its parent states for the entire sequence of chain lengths.
+For intermediate chain lengths, we observe $\alpha$-derived states close to zero energy (e.g. for $N=5$, see Fig.\,\ref{Fig:figure4}b).
+This implies that the $\alpha$-derived band crosses zero energy, so that the upper van Hove singularity of the electron-like band appears at $\sim\SI{1.7}{\milli\volt}$, i.e., at positive energies.
+The identification of the lower band edge is less unequivocal.
+We observe only three van Hove singularities (at fixed bias polarity), while four would be generically expected for two bands.
+Thus, the $\alpha$-derived band may either lie symmetrically around the Fermi level with band edges at $\sim\pm \SI{1.7}{\milli\volt}$ (in which case, its two van Hove singularities would be observed at the same bias voltage), or reach down to the upper van Hove singularity of the $\beta$-derived band (in which case, the second van Hove singularity of the $\alpha$ band would coincide with a van Hove singularity of the $\beta$ band).
+The latter scenario (red line in Fig.\,\ref{Fig:figure4}j) is more natural in view of the large observed splitting of the $\alpha$ states in the trimer (cf. Fig.\,\ref{Fig:figure3}e; note that even in the trimer, the lowest-energy $\beta$ state is already close to the highest-energy $\alpha$ state).
+(To demonstrate the $\alpha$-like character of the bands, we present several \didv maps in Supplementary Figs.\,8-9.)

+It is interesting to note that as a result of the reduced hybridization, the bandwidths of the YSR bands in our dilute chains are considerably smaller than in densely-spaced chains \cite{NadjPerge2013}, confining bands to lie within the superconducting gap.
+This precludes the observation of individual states as recently done for dense chains of Mn adatoms on Nb(110), giving patterns reminiscent of particle-in-a-box states \cite{Schneider2021}.